lawadvisor/opengraph/README.md

 ## OpenGraph (fork)

-This is a fork of [intridea/opengraph](https://github.com/intridea/opengraph) to continue support for OpenGraph in newer versions of Rails (v4.1+).
+This is a fork of the seemingly-abandoned [intridea/opengraph](https://github.com/intridea/opengraph) to continue support for OpenGraph in newer versions of Rails (v4.1+).
 It features:

 - updated Nokogiri dependency
 - deprecation of Jeweller in favor of Bundler